csmaxpower/MoesTavern-ETServerInstalls/README.md

 # MoesTavern-ETServerInstalls
-### Files for installing and configuring Wolfenstein:Enemy Territory and Enemy Territory Legacy game servers on Linux
+### Files for installing and configuring Wolfenstein:Enemy Territory and ET: Legacy game servers on Linux

 These scripts download, install, and configure all necessary components to run an ETLegacy server (tested up to `v2.81.1-54`) with competition settings, configs, and maps.
 It will also configure FTP access for on-going management of the server.
 This script will produce a match ready server ready for connection.